 What to Eat

 France is well known for so many tasty and decadent foods.
-If you like croissants, there are bakeries, coffee shops, and street stalls selling them all day long.
+If you like croissants, there are bakeries, coffee shops, and street stalls selling these popular French foods all day long.
 You’ll find crepe stands everywhere.
 We particularly love Nutella and banana crepes, but savory crepes for breakfast also top the list.
 Croque Monsieur, which is a fancy ham and cheese sandwich, is also a popular quick meal.

 French cuisine is revered and emulated by chefs all over the world for its refined, classic techniques.
 Dishes like escargot, frogs legs and souffles are some of those classic French bistro foods you should look out for.
 In France, it almost doesn’t matter whether you linger in a bistro over French onion soup and steak frites, or splurge for an elaborate multi-course meal at one of France’s Michelin star restaurants.
 Add some wine from Bordeaux or Burgundy and you have a fantastic, often romantic, dining experience.